roe-dl/weewx-sqlupload/README.md

 2. Restart WeeWX as described above
 3. Remove `.html` and `.png` files from both the `HTML_ROOT` directory and the web space
-4. wait for the next report creation cycle
+4. Wait for the next report creation cycle to perform
-5. If you then enter the URL of your web server into the browser, the web server delivers `index.php` instead of former `index.html` automatically.
+5. If you then enter the URL of your web server into the browser, the web server delivers `index.php` instead of former `index.html` automatically and displays the skin as before.

 ## How to enable PHP on the web server?